vakarianplay/QWebChat/README.md

 - 🏠 Local network operation
 - ⚡ Lightweight Qt server
 - 📱 Support for any device with a browser
+- 💾 Saving chat history to .csv file and loading for new chat clients

 ## Requirements

-- Qt 5.x or higher
+- Qt 6.x or higher
 - C++ compiler with C++11 support
 - CMake or qmake